Ballston Spa High School: Advisory periods

 Each academic department maintains an "advisory room" and each teacher advisory hours.
 Similar to a professor's office hours at college, these are provided so that students can seek help during their study halls.

 Advanced coursework

 Beginning in the middle school, students have the opportunity to accelerate in several subject areas.
 This program continues into the high school, where classes have various levels to meet each student's individual academic needs.
 Many classes are also offered as Advanced Placement courses to students who wish to challenge themselves and earn college credit.

 In addition to AP courses, Ballston Spa offers special college classes, in which students are presented with college level material and may gain credit from local colleges.
 Although enrollment into the college is not required to take a class, it is required to gain college credit for the class.
-Students are charged a reduced fee to enroll in the college course.
-Ballston Spa is also very open-minded in regards to independent studies, including online coursework.
+Students are charged a reduced fee to enroll in the college course if provided if they obtain a Saratoga County Certificate of Residency.
+The school has as Early College High School Program Called P-TECH (Pathways in Technology Early College High School), Credits are provided from Hudson Valley Community College.